ryco117/distort-server/docs/README.md

 * `mongoAddress`: string; the string to use to connect to the MongoDB to use.
 Eg., "mongodb://mongo:27017/distort"
 * `port`: positive integer; the local port to open for REST API calls
 * `protocolVersion`: string; the version string of the protocol this server will implement.
 Eg., "0.1.0"
+* `socialMedia`: object; toggles participation parameters for the social-media protocol extensions
+    * `link`: boolean; iff is truthy, every account with configured social media account will routinely post over social-media that link the posting account to their distort ID
+    * `stream`: boolean; iff is truthy, listen for posts linking social-media accounts to distort IDs.
+Will select social-media platform credentials from available accounts using the platform

 ### Launch Actions
 1. Connect to the configured MongoDB to use for node storage.
 Retry every 5 seconds until successful connection